-It’s set to be a busy few months for the top players in India, in a year that culminates with the World T20 competition in Australia.
+It’s set to be a busy few months for the top players in the India team, in a year that culminates with the World T20 competition in Australia.

 Despite the heavy work load on the Indian team, they are 7/2 second favourites in the betting to lift the World T20 trophy in Australia later this year.
 You will find the best cricket betting sites in India on BettingGuide.com, where you can see how Kohli’s team fair in the betting.

 There is no real surprise to see that hosts, Australia, are the favourites to win the World T20.
 They are currently a best price of 3/1.

 On home soil, and in their own conditions, Australia are going to be a match for anyone.
 That said, they are beatable, and the likes of India, England, West Indies, New Zealand and Pakistan can all beat the Aussies on their day.